Dolly-p10/DSA-Capstone-Project-Case-Study-1/README.md

 - Identify opportunities for product improvement
 - Provide insight to guide marketing strategies
 - Improve customer engagement based on reviews and ratings

-### Data Sources

-The dataset was sourced from a Digital Learning Management System (LMS) platform as part of a case study project.

 ### Data Cleaning & Preparation